ElektraInitiative/libelektra/doc/tutorials/specification-language.md

 ## Specification writing

 There are multiple ways how you can set constraints for configuration settings.
-All possibilities though set `metadata` to certain configuration settings (this is also done in the spec namespace).
+All possibilities though set `metadata` to certain configuration settings.
+Setting metadata should be done in the spec namespace.
 A metadata is just additional data describing the configuration setting.
 One way to set metadata is the command line tool [kdb meta-set](../help/kdb-meta-set.md) which we have used in the upper example.
 For the [validation plugin](../../src/plugins/validation/README.md) which supports regular expression checks there exists even its own command line tool [kdb vset](../help/kdb-vset.md).